paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-01-13-classic_web_articles.md

 ## [Front-end performance for web designers and front-end developers][18] (2013)

-If you're looking for an introduction to front-end performance, **Harry Roberts** provides a detailed guide; not so much an article, but a manual!
+If you’re looking for an introduction to front-end performance, **Harry Roberts** provides a detailed guide; not so much an article, but a manual!

 ***

-So, that's my selection.
-I've undoubtedly missed many other seminal works -- articles covering content strategy and accessibility are notable by their absence.
+So, that’s my selection.
+I’ve undoubtedly missed many other seminal works — articles covering content strategy and accessibility are notable by their absence.
 What articles would you choose?

 [0]: http://vasilis.nl
 [1]: http://www.underconsideration.com/speakup/archives/004033.html